 MAJOR DIPLOMATIC EFFORTS

 Section 1.
-Promoting Relations with Specific Countries
+Promotion of Relations with Other Countries

 (2) Korean Peninsula